Improved algorithms of quantum imaginary time evolution for ground and excited states of molecular systems

 With the present equation (\ref{eq:b}), which is free from the squared norm $c$, the energy convergence is almost independent of the selected $\Delta\beta$ (blue curves).
 Therefore, it is permitted to use a large $\Delta\beta$ to reduce the number of times to evaluate {\bf a}; in Figs.~\ref{fig:gs}(d), (e), and (f), the result with $\Delta\beta=0.1$ provides the fastest convergence in terms of the number of $\ell$.

-These behaviors can be also explained by Fig.~\ref{fig:F}, which depicts $F({\bf a})$ of Eq.~(\ref{eq:F}) and the fidelity of QITE state with respect to the FCI state using N$_2$ with $\Delta\beta = 0.1$ {\it a.u.}.
+These behaviors can be also explained by Fig.~\ref{fig:F}, which depicts $F({\bf a})$ of Eq.~(\ref{eq:F}) and the fidelity of QITE state with respect to the exact state using N$_2$ with $\Delta\beta = 0.1$ {\it a.u.}.
 The imaginary-time-propagated state $\frac{1}{\sqrt{c}} e^{-\Delta\beta\hat H}|\Phi\rangle$ is obtained by the Taylor expansion until its norm is converged.
 It is evident that the present derivation successfully creates a state with fidelity higher by an order of magnitude.
 Since $E \approx -108$ Hartree and $\Delta\beta = 0.1$, the update coefficients {\bf a} are scaled by $\frac{1}{\sqrt{c}} \approx 0.2$ in the previous algorithm.
-This results in the slow-down of the fidelity with respect to FCI, especially for the strongly correlated dissociating N$_2$.
+This results in the slow-down of the fidelity with respect to the exact state, especially for the strongly correlated dissociating N$_2$.

 All these results demonstrate the correctness of our derivation.
 We note that the convergence of QITE becomes slower for strongly correlated systems, even with the corrected equation.
-The slow-down can be attributed to the fact that the initial HF state has a rather small overlap with the final state, and can be mitigated by the use of a multi-determinant state instead of HF or by MSQITE.
+The slow-down can be attributed to the fact that the initial HF state has a rather small overlap with the final state, and can be mitigated by the use of a multi-determinant state instead of HF.